On the isomorphism conjecture for groups acting on trees: Introduction and statements of Theorems

 Before we come to the statements of the main results let us recall that a {\it graph of groups} consists of a graph $\cal G$ (that is an one-dimensional $CW$-complex) and to each vertex $v$ or edge $e$ of $\cal G$ there is associated a group ${\cal G}_v$ (called the {\it vertex group} of the vertex $v$) or ${\cal G}_e$ (called the {\it edge group} of the edge $e$) respectively with the assumption that for each edge $e$ and for its two end vertices $v$ and $w$ (say) there are injective group homomorphisms ${\cal G}_e\to {\cal G}_v$ and ${\cal G}_e\to {\cal G}_w$.
+(If $v=w$ then also we demand two injective homomorphisms as above).
 The {\it fundamental group} $\pi_1({\cal G})$ of the graph $\cal G$ can be defined so that in the simple cases of graphs of groups where the graph has two vertices and one edge or one vertex and one edge the fundamental group is the amalgamated free product or the $HNN$-extension respectively.
 See \cite{DD} for some more on this subject.

 Throughout the article we make the following conventions: